Parenting

 Hot Campfire Coals

 This one might seem obvious, but we’re not only talking about campfires that are going or have recently been put out.
-While you do want to keep children at least 3 feet away from a burning campfire, it’s also important to keep them away from the embers.
+While you do want to keep children at least three feet away from a burning campfire, it’s also important to keep them away from the embers.
 In fact, 70 percent of campfire burns are caused by embers rather than flames, according to the American Burn Association.
-And fire pits can retain heat that’s hot enough to cause a severe burn up to 12 hours after being extinguished—that means last night’s campfire could still be dangerous the next morning.
+And fire pits can retain heat that’s hot enough to cause a severe burn up to 12 hours after being extinguished.
+That means last night’s campfire could still be dangerous the next morning.

 To completely put out a campfire, you want to drown it with water and stir around the fire area with a shovel to wet any remaining embers or ash, turning wood and coals over to wet everything.
 Then, smother the fire with dirt or sand, mixing it around to cover it completely.